jovalie/cgu-hackathon-2025/README.md

 # CGU Hackathon 2025

-Blow are links the to ChatGPT LLM models.
+Below are links the to ChatGPT LLM models.

 ## Class.AÍ
 [Access to Class.AÍ](https://gooey.ai/2/kRPE) (Prompt 3)